huggingface/pytorch-image-models/README.md

 ## Models

+All model architecture families include variants with pretrained weights.
+The are variants without any weights.
+Help training new or better weights is always appreciated.
+Here are some example [training hparams](https://rwightman.github.io/pytorch-image-models/training_hparam_examples) to get you started.

-Most included models have pretrained weights.
-The weights are either from their original sources, ported by myself from their original framework (e.g. Tensorflow models), or trained from scratch using the included training script.
-A full version of the list below with source links and references can be found in the [documentation](https://rwightman.github.io/pytorch-image-models/models/).
+A full version of the list below with source links can be found in the [documentation](https://rwightman.github.io/pytorch-image-models/models/).

 * CspNet (Cross-Stage Partial Networks) - https://arxiv.org/abs/1911.11929
 * DenseNet - https://arxiv.org/abs/1608.06993